rkbright/richardbright.me/_posts/2022-06-01-cka-study-guide.md

 `pods` usually have a one-to-one ratio with the containers running the application

-`pods` are npt deployed on existing `pods` to scale the application
+`pods` are not deployed on existing `pods` to scale the application

 `pods` can run multiple containers but not usually of the same kind.
 For example, helper containers are usually deployed on pods